prasannaprakashwork/Data-Analysis/README.md

+Overview
-This project analyzes Olympic data to help Kellogg’s choose the best sport and athlete for sponsorship, providing insights on trends and athlete profiles to align with Kellogg’s brand goals.
+This project involves a comprehensive analysis of historical Olympic data to assist Kellogg's in selecting the best sports and athletes for sponsorship in the upcoming Olympic Games.
+The analysis focuses on identifying trends, athlete performance, and audience appeal.